 Once past the falls, the trail climbs to higher ground.
 The trail does approach the water's edge on a few occasions on the northern trail, which leads through the site of an old girls camp.
 Around 3.6 miles is where you will find the remnants of the camp.
 The trail eventually comes back to the intersection at 1.1 miles from the trailhead, where you will follow the same path you came in on before returning to your vehicle.

 The winter parking here is snowplowed for 12 cars and offers a great place for cross-country skiing and snowshoeing.
 Even though it is not professionally groomed there seems to be enough use that the trail is tracked in on most days.

-Cascade offers four or five well-hidden locations to fish trophy bass along the footpath surrounding the shore.
+Cascade Lake offers four or five well-hidden locations to fish trophy bass along the footpath surrounding the shore.
 With a bit of determination you can find the perfect spot for bobber and worm casting.